sanskrit/raw_etexts_english/blogs/manasataramgini/2009-08-07_nastika-notes-manjushri-and-the-nama-samgiti.md

 +++
-title = "nAstika notes: ma~njushrI and thexa0nAma-saMgIti"
+title = "nAstika notes: ma~njushrI and the nAma-saMgIti"

 +++
 The meteoric rise of ma\~njushrI in the bauddha realm is not immediately